JohnAnderson777/Notes/computer-science.md

 Shifting - logical - ignore sign bit
          - arithmetic - keep sign bit
 Masks - apply boolean expression(AND,OR) to bit to check it
+- AND: extracts bits corresponding to 1s - only bits that byte & mask are both 1s
+- OR: 1 if either mask or byte is 1
+- XOR: if both byte and mask are 1, its 0, if only one is 1, its 1

 **Questions**:
 Hexadecimal rather than binary [2/3]: